Find Grad Schools

 195 Yearly Graduations

 Capella University is the 4th most popular school in the nation for students seeking a doctor's degree in education admin.
 Each year, around 38,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,148 per year, while in-state graduate students, on average, pay $14,784 per year.
-During the 2020-2021 academic year, 195 people received their doctor's degree in education admin from Capella University.
-Around 49% of these students were from an underrepresented racial-ethnic group, and 79% were women.
+The average in-state tuition for full-time undergraduates is $14,328 per year, while in-state graduate students, on average, pay $14,826 per year.
+During the most recent year for which we have data, 195 people received their doctor's degree in education admin from Capella University.
+About 78% of this group were women, and 52% were students from an underrepresented racial-ethnic group.

 #5